amock/rmcl_examples/rmcl_examples_conversions/README.md

 # RMCL Conversions

-So, well-known message types such as `sensor_msgs/PointCloud2` or `sensor_msgs/LaserScan` has to be converted to one of those RMCL messages first, before starting the RMCL nodes.
+So, well-known message types such as `sensor_msgs/PointCloud2` or `sensor_msgs/LaserScan` has to be converted to one of RMCL's messages first, before starting the RMCL nodes.

-Reason ...

 ## RMCL Messages